 Our team of professionals are experts in the evidence-based methods we offer and working with students on a personalized level.
 We collaborate with the student’s team on a regular basis to ensure we are fulfilling their specific needs.

-Lisa Taylor, M.Ed. - Founding Director
+Lisa Taylor-Cunningham, M.Ed. - Founding Director

 Lisa is the Founding Director and Owner of Imagine Possibility.
 In addition to running the inner workings and development of Imagine Possibility and the future IP Academy, Lisa personally oversees and is intricately involved in every client’s case throughout their relationship with the practice.
-Well-versed in utilizing neuropsychological, psychoeducational, speech language, physical therapy, and occupational therapy evaluations, Lisa determines the most direct path of intervention for every IP client, no matter how challenging it may seem.
+Well-versed in utilizing neuropsychological, psychoeducational, speech-language, physical therapy, and occupational therapy evaluations, Lisa determines the most direct path of intervention for every IP client, no matter how challenging it may seem.

 Lisa has substantial leadership and professional development experience.
-The author of articles about sensory integration and the co-author (with her daughter Leanna) of a chapter in Carol Kranowitz’s book,“The Out-of-Sync Child Grows Up”, Lisa continues to stay on top of the latest research and developments.
+The author of articles about sensory integration and the co-author (with her daughter Leanna) of a chapter in Carol Kranowitz’s book, The Out-of-Sync Child Grows Up”, Lisa continues to stay on top of the latest research and developments.
 Lisa also conducts a workshop entitled “Organized Chaos”, which provides teachers and parents with practical tips, balanced with science and research, about parenting those with needs and how to organize homes with those needs.
 She also co-teaches the full 60-hour Orton-Gillingham course that upon completion enables students to begin the certification system at the International Dyslexia Association and/or the Academy of Orton-Gillingham Practitioners and Educators.

 While her passion is seeing individuals of any age realize their potential, Lisa finds balance in parenting four incredible children, reading, publishing, enjoying simple things, and running and biking outdoors as much as possible.